goodroid-developers/GOODROID-SSP-Android-SDK/libAdsMediation/GNAdAdMobAdapter/README.md

 # Changes for adapter
-Define a Custom Event for Admob Mediation Geniee Ad Network
+Define a Custom Event for Admob Mediation GOODROID-SSP Ad Network

 ## Version GNAdMediationAdapter-1.0.2.jar or later
 Please change the Custom Event Class Name